1. Homeowners

 What is the difference between mortgage insurance and homeowners insurance?

-Homeowners insurance protects the homeowner from financial responsibility if the home or property is damaged, if anyone is injured on the lot and for a range of other circumstances.
-This cost may also be included in the monthly mortgage payment, with the premium paid annually from the escrow balance.
+The cost of homeowners insurance may also be included in the monthly mortgage payment, with the premium paid annually from the escrow balance.

 Why do you need home insurance?